HellfunDigital/Ironhands/README.md

 # Battle Screen (Working)

-This repository contains the files for a simple HTML game called Ironhands.
-The game features a battle between a player and an enemy, with the player able to select from four different attacks to use against the enemy.
+The Battle folder contains the files for a battle between a player and an enemy, with the player able to select from four different attacks to use against the enemy.
 The game also includes a game over screen that displays whether the player won or lost the battle.

 ## Files
 * index.html: The main HTML file for the game, which includes the game's layout and structure.